CCC: One fifth of UK farmland must be used to tackle climate change

 “The clear advice in this report is that we need to see a fifth of agricultural land taken out of traditional agricultural production and moved into long-term, natural carbon storage, that means growing trees, restoring soils…There is inevitably some uncertainty about the precise ways in which that needs to be achieved, that means a really strong message to government: They have to get started on this soon.”

-The committee notes that emissions from UK agriculture were 46m tonnes of CO2 equivalent (MtCO2e) in 2017, as the chart below shows.
-This is 9% of the nation’s annual greenhouse gas emissions.
+The committee notes that emissions from UK land use, forestry and agriculture were 58m tonnes of CO2 equivalent (MtCO2e) in 2017, as the chart below shows.
+This is 12% of the nation’s annual greenhouse gas emissions, with farming alone accounting for 46MtCO2e (9%).

 While agriculture’s share of the total is a relatively small proportion compared to transport and energy, the volume has hardly changed for decades – as the chart below shows.
 The sector is set to take up a considerable portion of the UK’s residual emissions by 2050.